 Theorem 4.8.
-If G is a group of actions, then $G \le G$.
+Let G be a group of actions.
+Then $G \le G$.

-We refer to subgroups that are not equal to the whole group as proper subgroups.
+We refer to subgroups that are strictly smaller than the whole group as proper subgroups.

 Lots of groups have been given formal names (e.g., D_4 , R_4 , etc.).
 However, not every group or subgroup has a name.
 In this case, it's useful to have notation to refer to specific subgroups.